toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 icon: "domain-icon.jpg"
 categories:
 ---
 First of all let's just start off by saying that needing to scale out your database server is a great problem to have from a business point of view.
-And while getting a machine with more processor cores, memory and disk space can alleviate your problems in the short term, at some point needing to distribute your database across multiple machines becomes unavoidable (before considering scaling out however, consider the fact that most databases are **read heavy** meaning there are many more read operations than write operations) and adding a caching layer can go a long way in improving performance -- if this is not enough, secondary read replicas can be added to lessen the load in case of cache misses, but this also means there's a small performance hit related to replication).
+And while getting a machine with more processor cores, memory and disk space can alleviate your problems in the short term, at some point needing to distribute your database across multiple machines becomes unavoidable (before considering scaling out however, consider the fact that most databases are **read heavy** meaning there are many more read operations than write operations and adding a caching layer can go a long way in improving performance -- if this is not enough, secondary read replicas can be added to lessen the load in case of cache misses, but this also means there's a small performance hit related to replication).

-After deciding that scaling out is a necessity, a decision has to be made on the approach that should be taken.
 There are several ways to set up database scale out.

 * **Vertical**.
-One approach to do it is to have different tables from your schema on different machines.
+One approach to achieve scale out is to have different tables from your schema reside on different machines.
 This is easy to implement in SQL Server because it is supported out of the box -- distributed transactions across servers and hence referential integrity are also supported.
-This also called *functional* partitioning because avoiding distributed joins is usually not recommended so the split will be done along how tables are related to one another.
+This also called *functional* partitioning because avoiding distributed joins is usually not recommended, so the split will be done according to how tables are related to one another.

 * **Horizontal**.
 Also called *sharding*.
 With horizontal scale out, all nodes in the cluster have the same schema, but the data is being partitioned across the different nodes -- this means a *partitioning strategy* must be chosen for splitting the data.
 More on this later.

 * **Mixed**.
 This strategy involves a combination of both previous approaches.
 In some cases our domain model is not easily shardable across a single dimension, and it becomes convenient to use both vertical and horizontal partitioning.

 Since it's easy to implement vertical scaleout, this approach will very likely the first attempt at improving performance to be implemented, but more often than not it's just a temporary solution because just like with scaling up there quickly comes a point of diminishing returns.
-It can provide some temporary relief.
+It can however provide some temporary relief while implementing a sharding approach.

 ## Sharding Strategies
-So since all of them have the same data schema we need a strategy -- usually that involves a *shard key*.
-Probably the most ubiquitous way to implement sharding is to use a tenant key -- one of the simplest sharding strategies is to have one database per user and in a lot of b2b applications use that approach.
+Probably the most ubiquitous way to implement sharding is to use a tenant key and one of the simplest sharding strategies is to have one database per user.
 That's however not really tenable if you have hundreds of thousands of users because it would mean one VM per user.

-**Range.** Sharding by range is probably the most simple way to implement horizontal partitioning and it means that each node in our cluster holds data associated with a certain range, for example data related to users .
+* **Range.** Sharding by range is probably the most simple way to implement horizontal partitioning and it means that each node in our cluster holds data associated with a certain range, for example data related to users .
 One drawback with that approach is that it really doesn't split data evenly.

-**Consistent hashing.** An approach that was developed to solve the problems associated with sharding by range is to use some form of hash as the key and there are several approaches to ensuring this repartion is uniform, hence the name *consistent*.
+* **Consistent hashing.** An approach that was developed to solve the problems associated with sharding by range is to use some form of hash as the key and there are several approaches to ensuring this repartion is uniform, hence the name *consistent*.
 The problem with consistent caching is that while it does ensure you don't have hotspots -- the data might be spread evenly but *utilisation* (or reads) of that data isn't.
 Consistent hashing also makes the rebalancing shards quite difficult.

-**Using a key map.** As the name suggests, this approach involves maintaining a list of keys-to-nodes mappings and it is usually requires a different machine / database.
+* **Using a key map.** As the name suggests, this approach involves maintaining a list of keys-to-nodes mappings and it is usually requires a different machine / database.
 Before querying data on a specific machine in the cluster, we first need to query the map, so this can add additional overhead.

 ![shards](/images/scaling-sql/cluster.png){:class="img-responsive"}

 We'll mostly be looking at this approach from now on.

-## A Realistic Example
+## A Real World Example
 Let's imagine we're building a social media application where users can create posts on their own profile and comment on other users' posts.
 The most natural strategy for splitting our data would be to do it by how that data is related to a user.
 The database would look similar to this.

 ![diagram1](/images/scaling-sql/diag1.png){:class="img-responsive"}

 We can immediately see that we have a small predicament -- a comment is tied to both a post of a certain user *and* to the user making the comment.
 So how would we go about partitioning?
 While we can store the comments in each user's shard, that's a really bad way to do it because displaying comments on a single post involves querying multiple shards, so it is much better to tie the comment to the post and in turn to the user to which the post belongs to.

 So what happens if we want to create something like a *history* page, a central log of the user's actions which contains all the comments a user posted or the friends he or she added in chronological order?
 We could of course query all the shards and get that info, but if you're a company like Facebook (and have millions of users) that's not really feasible.
-The alternative (and really the only solution) is to duplicate information in something like a *History* table, so every time a user posts a comment we also add an entry there.
+The alternative is to duplicate information in something like a *History* table, so every time a user posts a comment we also add an entry there.

 ![diagram2](/images/scaling-sql/diag2.png){:class="img-responsive"}

 Actually almost always sharding means we need to denormalize our data structure, so we unavoidably we'll have some data duplication.

 Another example of duplication is the fact that catalog data (reference tables) need to be replicated across nodes.
-Here's an example -- when the user creates an account he or she could select a home country and we would like to enforce referential integrity via an FK constraint to a table containing a list of countries.
+Here's an example -- when the users create an account they can select a residence country and we would like to enforce referential integrity in the data via an FK constraint to a table containing a list of countries.
 Obviously updating the supported list of countries means we need to update all the shards, hence the added complexity of having a sharding architecture.

 ## Multi Shard Queries
-Another thing worth mentioning is there's usually no escaping  multi-shard queries.
-To explain why, here's what a typical feed from [500px]() looks like.
+Regardless of how you're structuring your data, there's probably no escaping multi shard queries such as when you want to build a feed of the content your people you are following.
+To explain why, here's what a typical feed from [500px]() looks like:

 ![diagram2](/images/scaling-sql/feed.jpg){:class="img-responsive"}

 While we can show a user's timeline by querying just one shard, we can't really do that for feeds, because individual users are most likely following a multitude of users residing on multiple shards.
-Social media sites implement a system called infinite scrolling where as the user scrolls the page down, more content is loaded -- obviously multiple shards are being hit but there are ways of optimizing it.
+Social media sites implement a system called infinite scrolling where as the user scrolls the page down, more content is loaded with multiple shards are being hit.

 * For an application like Facebook, users mostly tend to follow users in their own country, so we can try combining users with the same country on the same node.